isaqb-org/glossary/manuscript/3-terms-M-Z.md

 {#term-trainer}
 ### Trainer
-A trainer is a person who conducts a training course himself, provided that this is carried out within the framework of a accreditation granted to an accredited training provider.
+A trainer is a person who conducts a training course himself, provided that this is carried out within the framework of a accreditation granted to an accredited [training provider](#term-training-provder).
 Accordingly, accredited training providers may only organise and conduct CPSA training courses with accredited trainers.
 Only accredited training providers can apply for trainer [accreditations](#term-accreditation).

 {#term-training-level}
 ### Training Level
-The iSAQB® CPSA education programme is divided into (currently) two Training Levels: Foundation Level and Advanced Level.
+The iSAQB® CPSA education programme is divided into (currently) two Training Levels: *Foundation Level* and *Advanced Level*.
 The Training Levels should contain knowledge that builds upon one another.
 The exact relationships between each other and the contents of the Training Level are defined in the respective curricula (_syllabi_).

 {#term-training-provider}
 ### Training Provider
-An organisation or person who holds the rights of use to accredited training materials or who has purchased ACCREDITATION for training materials, provides trainers and infrastructure and conducts training courses.
+An organisation or person who holds the rights of use to accredited training materials or who has purchased [accreditation](#term-accreditation) for training materials, provides trainers and infrastructure and conducts training courses.

 {#term-ubiquitous-language}